Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Golden Grove, placing the area among the bottom 25% of areas assessed nationally

-Golden Grove recorded approximately 12 residential properties approved annually over the past five financial years, totalling 63 homes.
-As of FY-26, one approval has been recorded so far.
-The population decline in recent years suggests that new supply has likely met demand, providing good options for buyers with an average new home construction value of $325,000.
-This year, Golden Grove registered $31.1 million in commercial approvals, indicating high local commercial activity.
+Golden Grove has recorded approximately 12 residential properties granted approval each year over the past five financial years, totalling 63 homes.
+In FY-2026 so far, one approval has been recorded.
+The population decline in recent years suggests that new supply has likely kept pace with demand, offering good choice to buyers.
+New homes are being built at an average expected construction cost value of $325,000.

 Frequently Asked Questions - Development